govuk-infrastructure: 0013-expose-external-metrics-for-hpa

 Positive

-- Application teams can configure HPAs on any Prometheus-exposed metric with only a Namespace label, unlocking finer-grained, workload-specific scaling.
+- Application teams can configure HPAs on any Prometheus-exposed metric with a namespace label, unlocking finer-grained, workload-specific scaling.

-- Approach is CNCF-standard, requires no custom controllers, and fits our existing fork-less Helm + Argo workflow.
+- Approach is Cloud Native Computing Foundation-standard, requires no custom controllers, and fits our existing fork-less Helm + Argo workflow.

-- Adapter pods are lightweight; one replica per cluster adds < 100 MiB RSS and negligible CPU.
+- Adapter pods are lightweight; one replica per cluster adds < 100 MiB memory commitment and negligible CPU.

 - Mis-configured rules can crash the adapter (fatal on invalid